pepeworld/auto-push-with-notifications/README.md

 # About
-Hooks for windows 10 to automatically pushee the **entire** repository to remote upon commit.
+Hooks for windows 10 to automatically pushe the **entire** repository to remote upon commit.
 Shows notifications of the pushing progress.

 # Requirements